Goldendoodle vs Gordon Setter: Complete Comparison (2026)

 Health and Lifespan Comparison

 Goldendoodle has a typical lifespan of 10-15 years, while Gordon Setter lives approximately 12-13 years.
 Health profiles differ significantly between these dogs.
-Goldendoodle is predisposed to Orthopedic Conditions, Eye Conditions, Other Concerns, with associated veterinary costs for monitoring and treatment.
-Gordon Setter faces its own health challenges including Orthopedic Conditions, Other Health Concerns.
+Goldendoodle is predisposed to hip and joint issues, Eye Conditions, Other Concerns, with associated veterinary costs for monitoring and treatment.
+Gordon Setter faces its own health challenges including orthopedic problems such as ligament injuries and other genetic predispositions.
 Goldendoodle has 3 documented predispositions compared to 2 for Gordon Setter, though condition count alone doesn't determine overall health burden—severity and treatability matter more.
 Insurance considerations differ between the two dogs based on these risk profiles.
 Prospective owners should discuss breed-specific health screening with a veterinarian before making their decision.

 Best for Low-Maintenance Health